 Germander, also known as Teucrium or Teucrium polium or Teucrium chamaedrys can be found in some detox teas and weight-loss teas, as well as capsules.
 It's a plant people use for many reasons in addition to weight loss such as digestion problems and arthritis.
 Germander has been banned in France since the 1990s after several cases of hepatitis came to light after people started using it for weight loss.

-In the study linked to, 7 people developed liver problems 3-18 weeks after using germander.
-Liver issues cleared up after stopping the supplement.
-Three of the people eventually went back to using germander, after which their liver problems returned.
+In the study linked to, 7 people developed liver problems 3 to 18 weeks after using Germander.
+The liver issues cleared up after stopping the supplement.
+Three of the people eventually went back to using Germander, after which their liver issues returned.
 There has been at least 1 death from liver failure stemming from germander use.

 8 Usnic Acid

-Like germander above, usnic acid is rather obscure, as supplements go, but it seems popular in some bodybuilder circles as a possible weight loss aid.
+Like germander above, usnic acid is rather obscure as a supplement, but it seems popular in some bodybuilder circles as a possible weight loss aid.
 It might also be marketed as a natural antibiotic or detox agent.

 Usnic acid comes from an organism called a lichen.
 Lichens, in turn, are composed of both a fungus and a bacteria.
 Commercially, usnic acid is used as a preservative in various creams and even toothpaste.